tsigouris007/python-scripts/README.md

 *Sniff plaintext credentials on a specified interface, protocol and port for simple protocols*

+*This works for HTTP too but you might have some increased output due to headers such as User-Agent*

 `python3 credsniff.py -p 21`

 `python3 credsniff.py -i eth0 -p 21 -t tcp`

+### HTTP Credential Sniff

+*Sniff plaintext credentials on a specified interface for HTTP requests only*

+`python3 credsniff_http.py -i eth0`